Sandoz: 2023–present: Return to a standalone company

 In September 2023, Novartis announced that the spin-off had been approved by its shareholders and that it would be completed by the next month, resulting in Novartis shareholders receiving one Sandoz share for every five Novartis shares.
 Sandoz was listed on the SIX Swiss Exchange with a market capitalization between $18 billion and $25bn.

 On October 4, 2023, Novartis completed the spin-off of Sandoz as a stand-alone company.

 The B2B business unit of Sandoz, dedicated to supplying active pharmaceutical ingredients (APIs), out-licensing of Finished Dosage Forms (FDFs), and Contract Manufacturing Organization (CMO) services, continues to operate from its global headquarters in Kufstein, Austria, which was inaugurated in June 2023.
 The unit supplies over 200 customers in 77 countries and delivers around 800 million treatments per year.

 In January 2024, Sandoz announced it would acquire biosimilar drug for vision Cimerli For $170 million from Coherus BioSciences.
 The acquisition was completed in March 2024.

-In February 2024, Sandoz US and its subsidiary Fougera Pharmaceuticals Inc. - indirect subsidiaries of Sandoz Group AG reached a USD 265 million settlement agreement in the US related to a generics direct purchaser class action lawsuit.
+In February 2024, Sandoz US and its subsidiary Fougera Pharmaceuticals Inc. - indirect subsidiaries of Sandoz Group AG reached a US$265 million settlement agreement in the US related to a generics direct purchaser class action lawsuit.

 In April 2024, Sandoz reached an agreement with Amgen to resolve all patent disputes between the two companies relating to the US Food and Drug Administration (FDA)-approved Sandoz denosumab biosimilars.

 In November 2024, Sandoz inaugurated the new headquarters in Basel, Switzerland.

 In November 2025, Sandoz announced that it had entered into a strategic agreement with Evotec to acquire Just-Evotec Biologics (JEB), including its biologics manufacturing facility in Toulouse, France.